 Popular science publications

-I am involved in several reports dealing with ungulate movement (in particular moose) in landscapes in southern and northern Sweden.
+I am involved in more than 70 reports dealing with ungulate movement in landscapes in southern and northern Sweden.
 For more details:

 Neumann W, Ericsson G, Sävberger L, Seiler A. 2011.
 Adaptiv älgförvaltning nr 12: Älg och trafik.
 Faktablad Fakta Skog 21, p 4.